-CURRICULU JM TOTAL CREDITS: 14 Credits

 First Semester CCW 0010 Fundamentals of Health Care Delivery 6

-Second Semest
+Second Semeste

-the following groups:
+Choose one of the following groups:

 CCW 0020 Senior Care Giver Assistant 3

 CCW 0021 Senior Care Giver Practicum 1

 or

 CCW 0030 Clinical Care Assistant 3

 CCW 0031 Clinical Care Practicum 1

 This two-semester part-time programme prepares students for entry level positions in the health care profession as continuing care workers.
 Students are required to complete one semester in the Fundamentals of Health Care delivery.
-Upon successful completion, students will then select to complete an internship in either nursing assisting or care of the older adult in an approved nursing home or clinical setting in Bermuda.
+Upon successful completion, students will then select to complete an internship in either nurse assisting or care of the older adult in an approved nursing home or clinical setting in Bermuda.